-Unfortunately, the Internet has become a significant medium for spreading child pornographic and right-wing extremist material over the past years.
+Unfortunately, the Internet has become a significant medium for spreading child pornographic and rightwing extremist material over the past years.
 This is especially due to the fact that a world-wide distribution is fast, does not require special (financial) efforts, and it is also widely anonymous.
-Thus, the investigation work of the responsible law enforcement agencies is made difficult, and the relevant authorities are dependent on the cooperation of the Internet users for a successful fight against these illegal activities.
+Thus, the investigation work of the responsible law enforcement agencies often proves to be difficult, so the relevant authorities are also dependent on the cooperation of the Internet users for a successful fight against these illegal activities.

 The Stopline is a hotline, i.e. an Internet report office which can be addressed by all Internet users - also anonymously if they wish - who come across child pornographic or right wing extremist contents on the Internet.
 The relevant laws for determining the criminal relevance are § 207 a StGB (Austrian penal code) regarding child pornography, and the Austrian national socialist prohibition law and the law against the wearing of national socialist regalia and symbols regarding right-wing radicalism, respectively.
-Please refer to chapter 4 for further information.
+Please refer to section 3 for further information.